Australia Family Visa

 - This temporary visa allows you to stay in Australia for 2 years and have the full work rights during this period.

-- Once the period of 2years are over you can apply for permanent visa status provided your relationship is genuine and continuing.
+- Once the period of 2 years is over you can apply for permanent visa status provided your relationship is genuine and continuing.

-There are three major types of required documents for Australian spouse visa which are:
+There are three major types of required documents for spouse visa, which are: